-The financial statements and schedule for the year ended December 31, 1998 referred to and incorporated by reference in this prospectus and elsewhere in this registration statement have been so included in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in accounting and auditing.
+The financial statements of Boston Properties, Inc. as of December 31, 2000 and 1999 and for the years ended December 31, 2000, 1999 and 1998, all incorporated by reference in this prospectus and elsewhere in this registration statement have been so incorporated in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants given on the authority of said firm as experts in accounting and auditing.